 Professor Zack Cordero earned his Ph.D. in Materials Science at MIT in 2015, after a year spent in materials science at the Lawrence Berkeley National Laboratory.
 After a postdoctoral fellowship at Oak Ridge National Laboratory, during which he developed critical tools for powder-bed metal additive manufacturing techniques, he joined Rice's Materials Science department as assistant professor.
 In 2020, he returned to MIT to run the Aerospace Materials & Structures Lab.
 His research has focused on developing the reflector technology that Mithril is now bringing out of the research lab and into orbit.

-With Mithril Technologies, we have the potential to dramatically improve weather sensing capabilities from space, with 24-hour coverage and 1Hz refresh rates showing the internal structure of storms and other weather systems.
+Breaking that tradeoff allows Mithril reflectors to address a gap in hurricane monitoring - currently, With Mithril Technologies, we have the potential to dramatically improve weather sensing capabilities from space, with 24-hour coverage and refresh rates on the order of minutes, showing the internal structure of storms and other weather systems.

 Mithril's unique ability to actively deform the reflecting surface of its antennas on orbit permits beam steering, gain shaping and focusing within seconds.
 In particular, the ability to asymmetrically change the reflector shape to steer the beam has a number of defense use cases in agile scanning for space domain awareness, while the ability to dynamically change the shape of the mesh to create signal nulls is useful for protected communications in a jamming environment.
 Additionally, the broad bandwidth available to Mithril antennas allows its use in "listening in" for signal intelligence applications.

 We need your consent to load the translations